qutebrowser A keyboard-driven browser.

 Additional hints

 • On Ubuntu 20.04 / Linux Mint 20 / Debian Bullseye, no OpenSSL 3 is available.
 However, Qt 6.5 moved to OpenSSL 3 for its binary builds.
-Thus, you will either need to live with :adblock-update and :download being broken, or use --pyqt-version 6.4 for the mkvenv.py script to get an older Qt.
+Thus, you will either need to live with :adblock-update and :download being broken, or use --pyqt-version 6.4 for the scripts/mkvenv.py script to get an older Qt.

 $ pip install -r misc/requirements/requirements-docs.txt # or install asciidoc manually